Leo Wang Lab

 Our trial uses lymphodepletion followed by autologous CAR T cells that target the brain tumor antigen IL13Rα2, after an initial safety lead-in in which patients will receive CAR T cells without lymphodepletion.
 For more information, please call 833-582-4673 (833-582-HOPE) or email PediatricTrials@coh.org.

-An Assistant Professor in the Department of Immuno-Oncology and in the Department of Pediatrics, Dr. Leo Wang conducts research that focuses on CAR T research, hematopoietic stem and progenitor cell biology, and immune cell signaling and engineering.
+An Associate Professor in the Department of Immuno-Oncology and the Department of Pediatrics, Dr. Leo Wang researches CAR T research, hematopoietic stem and progenitor cell biology, and immune cell signaling and engineering.

-Supriya Bautista is a Research Operations Analyst in Dr. Leo Wang's Lab, at the Beckman Research Institute, City of Hope.
+Supriya Bautista is a Research Operations Analyst in Dr. Leo Wang's Lab at the Beckman Research Institute ar City of Hope.

-In 2008, Leonce Kouakanou, Ph.D., graduated from University of Abomey-Calavi in Benin with a Bachelor's in physiology.
-He then completed his M.Sc. in microbiology/immunology at the University of Lome, Togo in 2011.
-His master's thesis, which was completed at the Medical Research Council in the U.K, The Gambia, focused on the immunoregulation by antibodies in infant malaria.
-In 2015, with a Ph.D. scholarship from the German Academic Exchange Service, he joined the University of Kiel in Germany in the group of Professor Dieter Kabelitz.
+In 2008, Leonce Kouakanou, Ph.D., graduated from the University of Abomey-Calavi in Benin with a Bachelor's in physiology.
+In 2011, he completed his M.Sc. in microbiology/immunology at the University of Lome, Togo.
+He completed his master's thesis, which focused on the immunoregulation by antibodies in infant malaria, at the Medical Research Council in the U.K, The Gambia.
+With a Ph.D. scholarship from the German Academic Exchange Service, he joined the University of Kiel in Germany in the group of Professor Dieter Kabelitz in 2015.
 He obtained his Ph.D. in Immunology in 2019, working on the influence of vitamin C in the differentiation and functional plasticity of human gamma delta T cells, in the context of cancer immunotherapy.
-In Leo Wang's lab, he is interested in testing the role of small molecules in modulating the differentiation, the survival, and the antitumor functions of CAR T cells.
+In Leo Wang's lab, he is interested in testing the role of small molecules in modulating the differentiation, survival, and antitumor functions of CAR T cells.

-Angelica (Angie) Quijada is a Sr. Administrative Support in Dr. Leo Wang's Lab, at the Beckman Research Institute, City of Hope.
+Angelica (Angie) Quijada is a Sr. Administrative Support in Dr. Leo Wang's Lab at the Beckman Research Institute at City of Hope.

-Jennifer Shepphird earned her undergraduate degree from the University of Illinois, Champaign-Urbana in microbiology and her Ph.D. in chemistry and biochemistry from the University of California, Los Angeles, studying protein structure by X-ray crystallography.
-She worked in the field of structure-based drug design before focusing on science communication and project management.
-At City of Hope, she is a project development scientist within the Clinical and Translational Project Development team and functions as the project manager for Dr. Leo Wang’s pediatric brain tumor CAR T cell trial.
+Jennifer Shepphird earned her undergraduate degree in microbiology from the University of Illinois, Champaign-Urbana, and her Ph.D. in chemistry and biochemistry from the University of California, Los Angeles, studying protein structure by X-ray crystallography.
+She worked on structure-based drug design before focusing on science communication and project management.
+At City of Hope, she is a project development scientist within the Clinical and Translational Project Development team and the project manager for Dr. Leo Wang’s pediatric brain tumor CAR T cell trial.

-Grace Sun graduated from California State Polytechnic University, Pomona in 2020 with a bachelor's degree in animal science.
-She then continued her education at the University of Southern California, earning her Master of Science in stem cell biology and regenerative medicine in 2021.
-During her time at USC, she conducted research in the laboratory of Miller Huang, Ph.D, where she studied the molecular mechanisms of MYCN pathway in medulloblastoma and its effect on tumorigenesis.
-Sun is excited to explore the clinical and translational aspect of research, as well as the field of immuno-oncology in the lab of Dr. Wang.
+Grace Sun received her bachelor's degree in animal science from California State Polytechnic University, Pomona in 2020.
+She then continued her education at the University of Southern California, earning a Master of Science in stem cell biology and regenerative medicine in 2021.
+During her time at USC, she conducted research in the laboratory of Miller Huang, Ph.D., where she studied the molecular mechanisms of the MYCN pathway in medulloblastoma and its effect on tumorigenesis.
+Sun is excited to explore the clinical and translational aspects of research and the field of immuno-oncology in the lab of Dr. Wang.

-Hanmin Wang graduated from Beijing University of Chinese Medicine in 2013 with a bachelor’s degree in biopharmaceutical engineering and then completed his Ph.D. in physiology at Loma Linda University in 2021.
-His previous research interests focus on cell fate decisions and in the actions of transcription factors and miRNAs in development and in cancer.
+Hanmin Wang graduated from the Beijing University of Chinese Medicine in 2013 with a bachelor’s degree in biopharmaceutical engineering and then completed his Ph.D. in physiology at Loma Linda University in 2021.
+His previous research interests include cell fate decisions and the actions of transcription factors and miRNAs in development and cancer.

 He finished his Ph.D. project in the laboratory of Dr. Juli Unternaehrer at Loma Linda University.
 There, Hanmin studied the role of transcription factor SNAIL and miRNA let-7 in the context of cancer cell stemness.
 Hanmin joined the laboratory of Dr. Leo Wang as a postdoctoral fellow and is eager to start the next chapter of his career and expand his horizons in the pursuit of cancer patient health.

-Melody Wu graduated from MIT (Massachusetts Institute of Technology) in 2022 with a bachelor's degree in biological engineering.
-During her time at MIT, she conducted research in the Weiss Lab and Synthetic Biology Center on directing migration of neutrophil-like cells through chemokine secretion as part of the 2019 iGEM team.
-She then worked in the Shalek Lab focusing on research in immunology and microfluidics for developing spatial-omic technology for single-cell RNA sequencing.
+Melody Wu graduated from the Massachusetts Institute of Technology in 2022 with a bachelor's degree in biological engineering.
+At MIT, she researched the migration of neutrophil-like cells through chemokine secretion as part of the 2019 iGEM team in the Weiss Lab and Synthetic Biology Center.
+She then worked in the Shalek Lab, focusing on research in immunology and microfluidics for developing spatial-omic technology for single-cell RNA sequencing.
 Melody joined the lab of Dr. Leo Wang here at City of Hope in 2022 and is excited to explore translational and clinical research in immuno-oncology to improve immunotherapies for patients.

 Lab Alumni